tensorflow/docs/site/en/install/source.md

 There is *no* GPU support for macOS.

-See the Linux [GPU support](./gpu.md) guide to install the drivers and additional software required to run TensorFlow on a GPU.
+Read the [GPU support](./gpu.md) guide to install the drivers and additional software required to run TensorFlow on a GPU.

 Note: It is easier to set up one of TensorFlow's GPU-enabled [Docker images](#docker_linux_builds).